 A mucinous cystadenoma is a non-cancerous type of ovarian tumour.
 While these tumours are non-cancerous, they can grow to be very large in size and can cause significant symptoms for many patients.

 Most tumours are similar in look and feel to a balloon filled with fluid.
-The inside of the tumour may be one large space or many small spaces spaces filled with fluid.
+The inside of the tumour may be one large space or many small spaces filled with fluid.
 Pathologists call these spaces cysts.

 When the tumour is examined under the microscope, the tissue on the inside of the cysts is made up of an abnormal type of epithelium that produces a thick, gelatinous fluid called mucin.
 The mucin fills the inside of the tumour.

-Some tumours will have thicker walls or solid areas in the center of the tumour.
+Some tumours will have thicker walls or solid areas in the centre of the tumour.
 These tumours contain more cells and less fluid and are called mucinous cystadenofibromas.
 However, they are still non-cancerous.